acassem2/SP2024-IS324/README.md

 - Basic concepts and theories of social network analysis
 - Discussion of expectations and goals for the course
 - Discussion of applications of social network analysis
-- Installation of Python, Jupyter Notebook, and setting up GitHub repository
+- Installation of Python, IDE (Preferably VS Code), Anaconda (Jupyter Notebook), and setting up GitHub repository
 - Readings: TBD

 Week 2: Anatomy of Network Analysis